neajul/New-Dependencies/Notes/Structure.md

 - i think this whole thing about the tech world not being very inclusive is important
   - stackoverflow questions for example
   - **manuals with feelings**
+  - ==this is a good example of applying the principles of squatting to tech==
 - dependencies can be addictions.
   - tech and drugs are the only industries that call their customers *user*
   - **new** dependencies are not addictions